Efficient and Effective Deep Multi-view Subspace Clustering: The Proposed Method

-Complementary to the above representation learning, we believe that the discriminative power of unified representation, a.k.a., strong intra-cluster aggregation and inter-cluster separation, should also be considered for clustering effectiveness improvement.
-Therefore, the discriminative enhancement module is designed to promote further $\boldsymbol{U}$ convergence to this property, instead of directly performing subspace clustering in a feature space without any discriminative constraints.
+Complementary to the above representation learning, we believe that the discriminability of unified representation, a.k.a., strong intra-cluster aggregation and inter-cluster separation, should also be considered for clustering effectiveness improvement.
+Therefore, we further promote $\boldsymbol{U}$ convergence to this property, unlike directly performing self-expression learning in a feature space without discriminative constraints.
 However, this research is clustering-oriented, and the true cluster labels are unknown.
 To tackle the issue, we predict pseudo-labels as additional information to aid in identifying classes.
 Let $\boldsymbol{l}\in \mathbb{R}^{n}$ stand for the pseudo cluster labels calculated over the consistent probability distribution $\boldsymbol{Q}$,